Peer Review Policy

-- In this case, the reviewer provides the specific reason(s) why the manuscript is not further processed.
+- Reject.
+In this case, the reviewer provides the specific reason(s) why the manuscript is not further processed.

 The final decision on each manuscript lies with the Chief Editor of each UNIMAS journal after carefully considering the reviewers’ comments.
 Throughout the review process, the anonymity of authors and reviewers are observed to preserve the double-blind review system.
-The completion of the review process will usually take four to eight weeks.

 Upon receipt of the Chief Editor’s decision and reviewers’ comments, the authors should make the required revision(s) and include a Response-To-Reviewers table.
 These documents will allow the Chief Editor to make one of the following decisions: